shredding/elefunds-ruby/README.md

 }]
 ```

-Donations are expected as hashes, as well
+Donations are expected as hashes, as well:

 ```ruby
 {